thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 Sometimes, a mock function needs to behave differently in each test case, then you can call `myMockFunction.mockReset()` to remove the current mock return values / implementations.
 Then you can provide new mocked behavior.

-## Create spy on existing functions
+## Creating spies on existing functions

 Sometimes, you may not need to change the implementation/behavior of some function, you just want to keep an eye on it and check if it's called as expected.